eugen0329/vim-esearch/README.md

 Initialize this variable to specify preferred behaviour:

-    " 'regex','case','word' - match with regular exression (or literally), match case sensitively, " only match whole words (all this options disabled by default) " 'updatetime','batch_size' - results update time intervals and maximum results " count, appended at a time
+    " 'regex','case','word' - match with regular exression (or literally),
+    " match case sensitively, only match whole words
+    " (all of this options disabled by default)
+    " 'updatetime','batch_size' - results update time intervals and maximum
+    " count of results, appended at a time
-    " 'context_width' - count of cars displayed on either side of the match ('l','r' -
-    " left and right)
+    " 'context_width' - count of cars displayed on either sides of the match " ('l','r' - left and right)
     " 'highlight_context' - higlight matched text with EsearchMatch
     " 'nerdtree_plugin' - use "Search in NERDTree directory" feature
-    " 'use' - sources for the initial search value ('visual' - visual selection, 'hlsearch' - " currently highlighted search result)
-    let g:esearch_settings = {
+    " 'use' - sources for the initial search value ('visual' - visual " selection, 'hlsearch' - currently highlighted search result) let g:esearch_settings = {
           \ 'regex':           0,
           \ 'case':            0,